Can I Pursue Legal Action If A Misdiagnosis Led To Further Health Problems?

 The victim must show that they have suffered damages because of the medical provider’s negligence.
 These can include physical pain, lost wages, and additional medical treatment expenses.

 One of the most important roles that your medical malpractice attorneys will carry out on your behalf is the calculation of the damages you have incurred as a result of the medical malpractice.
-This will make up the foundation of your settlement negotiations and if your case moves to trial, will be what your attorney uses to fight for your damages.
+This will make up the foundation of your settlement negotiations, and, if your case moves to trial, it will be what your attorney uses to fight for your damages.

 Economic Damages